 Extent of the problem

 First, let's be clear that the main problem is when too-bright light is aimed at pilots during critical phases of flight.

 - The issue is NOT harm to pilots' eyes.
-Consumer lasers are too weak to cause permanent retinal damage at aviation distances.
+In general, consumer lasers are almost always too weak to cause permanent retinal damage (damage beyond the ED50 point) at aviation distances.
 That's why there have been no documented permanent eye injuries out of any of the over 16,000 laser illuminations reported to U.S. FAA and U.K. CAA, as of July 2012.

 - The issue is NOT one of lasers harming the general public.
-There are only a handful of reports each year where there is even claimed or suspected laser injury.
+There are only a handful of reports each year where there are claimed or suspected laser injuries to the general public.
 Proven consumer injuries are almost always from deliberate staring at a pointer, usually self-inflicted by teenagers.
 (Details: U.S. CPSC laser pointer injuries; Risks of pointers)